Fintech-Society/Robofunds-competition-2024/README.md

 ### scikit-learn / statsmodels

-Machine learning for python.
+Machine learning and regression for python.
 Contains lots of tools for predictive analysis.

 https://scikit-learn.org/stable/